camunda/camunda-docs-manual/content/webapps/admin/configuration.md

 ---

+You can override the default configuration of Admin using a central configuration file located in `app/admin/scripts/config.js`.
+The following configuration options are
+available:
 # LDAP

 If you connect the Camunda Platform with the LDAP identity service, you have read-only access to the users and groups.
 Create new users and groups via the LDAP system, but not in the admin application.
 Find more information about how to configure the process engine in order to use the LDAP identity service [here]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}).